reverendbedford/neml2/doc/content/system/tensor.md

 ### Dynamically shaped tensor {#dynamically-shaped-tensor}

 neml2::Tensor is a general-purpose *dynamically shaped* tensor type for batched tensors.
-With a view towards vectorization, the same set of operations can be "simultaneously" applied to a "batch" of (logically the same) tensors.
-To provide a unified user interface for dealing with such batched operation, NEML2 assumes that the *first* \f$N\f$ dimensions of a tensor are batched dimensions, and the following dimensions are the base (logical) dimensions.
+With a view towards vectorization, the same set of operations can be "simultaneously" applied to a "batch" of tensors.
+To provide a unified user interface for dealing with such batched operation, NEML2 assumes that the *first* \f$N\f$ dimensions of a tensor are batched dimensions, and the following dimensions are the base dimensions.

-> Unlike PyTorch, NEML2 explicitly distinguishes between batch dimensions and base (logical) dimensions.
+> Unlike PyTorch, NEML2 explicitly distinguishes between batch dimensions and base dimensions.

 A `Tensor` can be created from a `torch::Tensor` and a batch dimension:
 ```cpp